League of Legends 2020 World Championship Odds Tracker

 |1||Stockholm, Sweden||Elmia Exhibition and Convention Centre|

 The League of Legends World Championship is truly an international phenomenon.
-The event has been held in five different countries over the past seven seasons including Sweden, Korea, Germany, China, and the United States.
-2017’s event in China attracted tens of thousands of live fans and 60 million unique viewers from around the globe.
+The event has been held in six different countries over nine seasons including Sweden, Korea, Germany, China, Frane and the United States.

 South Korea was the dominant force at the League of Legends World Championships from 2013 to 2017, winning five straight titles during that span.
-However, their death grip on the Summoner’s Cup appears to be loosening as evidenced by Invictus Gaming’s resounding victory in 2018.
-Can they pull it off again in 2019?
+However, their death grip on the Summoner’s Cup appears to be loosening as evidenced by Invictus Gaming’s resounding victory in 2018 and FunPlus Phoenix’s 3-0 finals win in 2019, with both teams residing from China.